 When your toilet is starting to wobble, it can be a frustrating situation.
 A rocking toilet is not only inconvenient to sit on, but it can also lead to serious issues like cracked drainpipes, water leaks, and escaping sewer vapors that can damage your floor or make your bathroom a very unpleasant place to be.
 Before you call the plumber, though, we’re going to talk about some ways you can fix a wobbly toilet on your own.
 But first, let’s familiarize ourselves with the inside of the toilet.

 Most toilets are installed with the same parts and constructed in the same way across the board.
 The drainpipe in the floor connects to the flange, which is a ring made of metal or PVC material.
 A wax or rubber ring is then placed around the flange to provide a seal that stops water and sewer vapors from seeping out.
-The base of the toilet is placed on top of the seal and the flange and secured with two flange screws on either side of the base.
+The base of the toilet is placed on top of the seal and the base and secured with two bolt screws on either side of the base.

 Now that you have a picture of the inner workings of your toilet, we can discuss some common causes of a wobbly toilet.